ProfessorNavigator/communist/README.md

 ## Plans

  Author wants to add more message's types, such as voice messages, video messages, direct p2p audio and video calling.
 But unfortunately he is not qualified on audio and video recording, so it may take some time.
 Also he wants to add group and channel functionality, but unfortunately due to IPv4 features (NAT) this can be realised only for IPv6 networks (if you have any ideas, please contact author by e-mail or on GitFlic and Github).
-Nearest plans are to add simple STUN server functionality.
-This will allow to make Communist overlay network totally independent from even STUN servers (with some limitations of course - we need as many people as possible with 'white' IPv4 addresses).

 ## License